hertzmann/painterJava/README.md

-# Painterly Rendering from SIGGRAPH 98 (Java version)
+# Painterly Rendering from SIGGRAPH 98

 This is the source code for the following paper: